mickael067/MMM-COVID19-SPARKLINE/README.md

 * [MMM-COVID-19](https://github.com/eouia/MMM-COVID-19) by Seongnoh Sean Yi
   * This plugin uses GitHub as a backend, the same data source that is used by the famous [Johns Hopkins Map](https://coronavirus.jhu.edu/map.html).
 I prefer the use of this data source.

-At the end of the day, I decided to merge the two appraoches to get what I wanted, adding the use of the awesome highcharts.js to get sparkline plots after the data.
+At the end of the day, I decided to merge the two approaches to get what I wanted, adding the use of the awesome [highcharts.js](https://www.highcharts.com/) to get sparkline plots next to the daily totals.

 * sparklines on/off
 * line showing numeric delta change of each column